TheOdinProject/curriculum/foundations/the_basics/how_this_course_will_work.md

 Most lessons will contain questions that you should be able to answer before moving on.
 Some of the lessons will ask you to complete exercises.
 In addition, we provide several projects throughout the curriculum to help you grow your understanding by actually building things.

+### A Note About Language

+The Odin Project attracts people from all over the world who aspire to learn how to become developers.
+Please be aware that this curriculum is written in English, and maintained by English speakers who are not able or expected to translate it for you.
+As you develop into a programmer, you will find that the world you are entering into is firmly rooted in the English language.
+This means that the syntax of your programming language, the documentation that teaches you how to use it, and the majority of the people in the community are all expecting to communicate with you in English.

+If you are a non-English speaker, or English is not a primary language for you, this fact is not meant to discourage you, but to prepare you.

+As another part of this preparation, we *highly* recommend spending extra time on topics and terms that you do not understand right away.
+We also encourage you to seek out additional resources that teach about these topics in your own native language so you can understand them more fully.

+In addition to this, you might also consider using a translation dictionary in your own language alongside of our curriculum so you can readily reference it as you go.
+We do not have any recommendations on these since there are such a wide variety of languages spoken throughout the world, but finding one may perhaps be a good first step in learning how to find useful tools online by searching.
+This is a skill you will utilize and improve as you progress in your learning to be a developer.

 ### What Comes Next

 Once you've completed this course, you should be pretty comfortable with the building blocks of web programming but itching to dig deeper.
 Though we spend a fair bit of time digging into each of the major topics in this course, it's really just a taste of what comes next (and all the cool stuff you can do with it).